SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

   parameter is mapped to the agencyID.
 The file ``@DATADIR@/share/fdsn/contributors.xml`` has to be filled manually with all available agency ids
+* The object from which the agencyID is read can be controlled with the :confval:`eventIDPolicy` configuration parameter.
+This applies to both, the ``Contributor`` column of the text output and the ``contributor`` request parameter used for filtering:

+  * ``Event`` (default): Read the agencyID from the event object only.
+This matches the behavior of previous versions.
+  * ``Origin``: Read the agencyID from the preferred origin object only.
+  * ``EventOrigin``: Read the agencyID from the event object and, if unset, fall back to the preferred origin.
+  * ``OriginEvent``: Read the agencyID from the preferred origin object and, if unset, fall back to the event.
 * Origin and magnitude filter parameters are always applied to preferred origin resp. preferred magnitude
 * ``updatedafter`` request parameter not implemented: The last modification time